English nouns: Determinatives

 A basic English NP splits into an optional determinative (usually a determiner phrase or a genitive NP) and a head nominal (e.g., [many] [good people]).
 In the diagram above, the determinative is the, and the head nominal is preposterous ideas about exercise that Bill has.
 The determinative, if present, always precedes the nominal and is licensed by the head noun.
 That is, it must agree in number and countability (e.g., many people, *many person, some police, *a police) with the head noun.

 Though the determinative function is typically realized by determiner phrases, they may also be realized by other phrases.
 Noun phrases that realize the determinative function are typically in the genitive case (e.g., your interview) but do not need to be (e.g., this size home).
 Determiners can also be realized by prepositional phrases, such as up to a dozen in the noun phrase up to a dozen agencies.

 Predeterminatives

 Inside the NP, but outside the nominal, there are also predeterminatives, as exemplified by all in the tree diagram above.
-In this case, all has a specifying role rather than a modifying role in the noun phrase, much like the determinative the, but the determinative function has already been filled.
+All here has a specifying rather than a modifying role in the noun phrase, much like the determinative the, but the determinative function has already been filled.
 To account for noun phrases like these, some grammars (such as Oxford Modern English Grammar and A Comprehensive Grammar of the English Language) also recognize the function of predeterminative (or predeterminer).
 Other grammars offer different accounts of these constructions.
 For example, the Cambridge Grammar of the English Language classifies them as a "predeterminer modifier".

 Like the determinative function, the predeterminative function is typically realized by determiner phrases.
 However, they can also be realized by noun phrases (e.g., three times the speed) and adverb phrases (e.g., twice the population).